Join ALZpath at Clinical Trials on Alzheimer’s Disease (CTAD) Dec. 1-4 in San Diego

 How do I order the test?

-At this time, the test must be ordered by your primary care provider.
-They will need to complete a requisition form from our partner laboratories, Neurocode or BC Neuroimmunology (Canada only), and the test will be shipped directly to their office.
+The test must be ordered by your physician.
+Physicians can order the ALZpathDx pTau217 test from our partner laboratories, Neurocode or BC Neuroimmunology (Canada only), and the test will be shipped directly to their office.

 Can I purchase the test without going through my medical provider?